MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/uwp/index.md

 # Create a Windows (UWP) app

 This tutorial shows you how to add a cloud-based backend service to a Universal Windows Platform (UWP) desktop app by using Azure Mobile Apps and an Azure mobile app backend.
-You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.
+You'll create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

-Completing this tutorial is a prerequisite for all other UWP tutorials about using the Mobile Apps feature in Azure App Service.
+This tutorial is required for all other Windows (UWP) tutorials about using the Mobile Apps feature in Azure App Service.

 ## Prerequisites

-To complete this tutorial, you need the following:
+To complete this tutorial, you need:

 * [Visual Studio 2019](https://docs.microsoft.com/xamarin/get-started/installation/windows).
 * An [Azure account](https://azure.microsoft.com/pricing/free-trial).